Multifractal analysis of homological growth rates for hyperbolic surfaces: Finite Markov structures

+For each vertex $v\in V$ we denote by $N(v)$ the set of geodesics in $N$ passing through $v$, and by $W(v)$ the set of points where the geodesics in $N(v)$ meet $\mathbb{S}^1$.
 The set $\bigcup_{v\in V}W(v)$ is $f$-invariant \cite[Lemma~2.3]{BowSer79} and hence induces a Markov partition for $f$.
 This partition is an infinite partition if and only if $R$ has a cusp.

 If $R$ has a cusp, $f$ is not finitely irreducible with respect to this Markov partition, and so results on the multifractal analysis in \cite{JaeTak20} are not directly applicable.
-In order to make use of the results in \cite{JaeTak20}, below we reduce partition points and construct a modified Markov partition with respect to which $f$ becomes finitely irreducible.
+In order to make use of the results in \cite{JaeTak20}, we construct a coarser Markov partition below with respect to which $f$ becomes finitely irreducible.